Types of Financial Aid

 NYS Tuition Assistance Program (TAP)

-TAP is a state grant for students who are registered full-time and are New York State residents.
+TAP is a New York State grant for students who are registered full-time and are New York State residents.
 You must:

 If you are a first time TAP recipient and you are required to complete developmental courses, you must carry a minimum of 3 credit bearing hours as part of the full-time load.